ilyes0702/seq-control/README.md

 ### Thesis

-You can find information about the background and application of SeqControl in my thesis.
+You can find information about the background and application of seq_control in my thesis.

-## Installing SeqControl
+## Installing seq_control

-This tutorial guides you through installing **SeqControl** on your local machine, whether you want to use it as a dependency in another project or contribute to its development.
+This tutorial guides you through installing **seq_control** on your local machine, whether you want to use it as a dependency in another project or contribute to its development.

 ---